hashgraph/hedera-improvement-proposal/HIP/hip-0000-bridge.md

 The level of decentralisation in a bridge network is highly important.
 In the specification described below we have tailored our trade-offs so that we are achieving maximum decentralisation possible.
 Bridge operators (validators) have a setup on both Ethereum and Hedera networks.
 On Hedera, a threshold account with `n / m` signatures is to be used and on Ethereum, the set of validators are defined in a `Router` smart contract that requires supermajority for a given `mint` operation, that is more than 50% of the validators to authorise the operation.

 HCS topics are used for publishing authorisation signatures by the validators.
 This way anyone is able to trustlessly audit the authorisation messages used to mint wrapped tokens on Ethereum.
-This mechanism provides full transperancy and auditability on the bridge operations.
+This mechanism provides full transparency and auditability on the bridge operations.

 ## Specification